-This will make the vRouter spawn 4 forwarding cores and they will be pinned to CPU numbers 1,2,3,4
+This will make the vRouter spawn four forwarding cores and they will be pinned to CPU numbers 1,2,3,4.

 The first forwarding is named lcore10, the next one is named lcore11, and so on.
-Hence if a DPDK vRouter has been configured with 4 polling and processing CPU into its CPU list, 4 threads will be launched: lcore10, lcore11, lcore12 and lcore13.
+Hence if a DPDK vRouter has been configured with four polling and processing CPUa onto its CPU list, four threads will be launched: lcore10, lcore11, lcore12 and lcore13.

 Here, is the output which lists: the threads running in vRouter, it’s names and also it’s PIDs